microsoft/DirectX-Specs/d3d/HLSL_SM_6_7_Advanced_Texture_Ops.md

 The first references the location in sample index 0.
 The second references the location in the provided sample index.

+These texture resources are UAV-type objects similar to RWTexture2D and RWTexture2DArray.
+Just like those objects, their backing resources have to be created with unordered access enabled.
+Resources that enable unordered access cannot also allow creation of depth stencil views.
+As such, depth stencil resources cannot be written to using Writable MSAA Textures.

 ```c++
 R RWTexture2DMS::Operator[](uint2 pos);
 R RWTexture2DMS::sample.Operator[][](uint sampleIndex, uint2 pos);